12 Best Lakes in New Hampshire

 Official address: 86 Beach Access Road, Newbury, New Hampshire

 Official site: https://www.nhstateparks.org

 4. Newfound Lake

-Newfound Lake, as deep as 183 feet at one point, is one of the deepest lakes in the state, and one of the cleanest anywhere.
+Newfound Lake, as deep as 183 feet at one point, is one of the deepest lakes in New Hampshire, and one of the cleanest anywhere.
 Its pristine waters are fed by eight springs, and its 22-mile shoreline is largely undeveloped.